Surf forecasting: Wrapping and refraction

 One important fact about waves is that they focus more of their energy towards shallower water.
 Waves will always turn and refract towards shallower water.
 This is where swell period can drastically affect the conditions.
 The longer the period of the swell the more it tends to wrap into a spot.
 This means that a swell might cause waves in a spot even if it is not directed at the spot.
 Significant underwater irregularities, such as underwater canyons and sea mounts, can also affect how the waves come into a surf spot.
 Irregularities like these may cause the surf to be much larger at one spot, while almost nonexistent at another nearby.
 This is the case at surf spots such as Black's Beach, El Porto, and Mavericks.

 Knowing your break

 Using swell data, which is readily available on the internet, it is possible to predict how the surf will be for a fairly large area.
 However, the waves can differ drastically from spot to spot and from time to time.
 To accurately forecast the swell conditions for a spot, it is needed to understand how different conditions affect the waves there.

+Professional and advanced surfers tend to write surf logs or journals to document environment specific parameters such as wave size, tide height to learn and remember spot specifics and notable surf sessions.